Do you secretly dream of becoming a successful writer?

 That’s how a lot of successful writers make their living.

 You can even write persuasive copy that’s never published online, but instead gets sent out through snail mail.

 The bottom line is, life as a well-paid writer is a reality.
 It’s a dream job, sure.
 But it’s also a real opportunity.

-And here on the Barefoot Writer blog, along with my fellow writers, we’re going to show you how you can make it your reality.
+And here on the Barefoot Writer, along with my fellow writers, we’re going to show you how you can make it your reality.

 If you’re skeptical, don’t sweat it.
 I totally was when I first heard freelance writing could be lucrative.
-I’ll share my story in the next blog, along with what finally won me over and led me to the writing career I have now.
+I share my story here, along with what finally won me over and led me to the writing career I have now.